syncfusion-content/asp.netmvc-docs/aspnetmvc/RichTextEditor/User-Interface.md

 N> The CSS class that defined for custom tool is directly applies to the newly added toolbar item.

-I> The custom buttons get a insertsc CSS class to allow styling, where name is the name specified in the custom tool configuration.
+I> The custom buttons get a `insert-special-character` CSS class to allow styling, where name is the name specified in the custom tool configuration.